y-arjun-y/arjunyadav/pages-md/notebook.md

 ## Terms and Concepts

 (in a rough decreasing order of "high-levelness", these terms tend to get updated as I learn more!)

+- Gemini by Google: See this [post](https://www.lesswrong.com/posts/9Xh2PyMzNDu3yEHqR/google-gemini-announced) (linkpost of [the announcement post](https://blog.google/technology/ai/google-gemini-ai/), see it for the comments).

 - [Monosemanticity](https://www.astralcodexten.com/p/god-help-us-lets-try-to-understand): The fact that _some_ neurons only do one thing, making them easier to interpret.
 Check [this](https://www.monosemanticity.com/) out!